nextflow-io/nextflow/docs/process.md

 }
 ```

-As explained in the script tutorial section, strings can be defined using single-quotes or double-quotes, and multi-line strings are defined by three single-quote or three double-quote characters.
+Strings can be defined using single-quotes or double-quotes.
+Multi-line strings are defined by three single-quote or three double-quote characters.

-There is a subtle but important difference between them.
-Like in Bash, strings delimited by a `"` character support variable substitutions, while strings delimited by `'` do not.
+There is a subtle but important difference between single-quote (`'`) or three double-quote (`"`) characters.
+Like in Bash, strings delimited by the `"` character support variable substitutions, while strings delimited by `'` do not.

-In the above code fragment, the `$db` variable is replaced by the actual value defined elsewhere in the pipeline script.
+For example, in the above code fragment, the `$db` variable is replaced by the actual value defined elsewhere in the pipeline script.

 :::{warning}
-Since Nextflow uses the same Bash syntax for variable substitutions in strings, you must manage them carefully depending on whether you want to evaluate a *Nextflow* variable or a *Bash* variable.
+Nextflow uses the same Bash syntax for variable substitutions in strings.
+You must manage them carefully depending on whether you want to evaluate a *Nextflow* variable or a *Bash* variable.
 :::

-When you need to access a system environment variable in your script, you have two options.

-If you don't need to access any Nextflow variables, you can define your script block with single-quotes:
+System environment variables and Nextflow variables can be accessed by your script.
+If you don't need to access any Nextflow variables, you can define your script block with single-quotes and use the dollar character (`$`) to access system environment variables.
+For example:

 ```nextflow
 process printPath {